Tuross

 Location: Lot 131, DP 15425, 1 Jutland Avenue

-local historic significance for its role in providing an entertainment
+in 2013 - The Hall had local historic significance for its role in providing

 to an understanding of the form, scale and geographical focus of public